Savannah Vinsant: London qualification

-On November 21, 2011 in Birmingham, England, Vinsant finished tenth at the 2011 World Trampoline and Tumbling Championships with a score of 98.445.
+On November 21, 2011 in Birmingham, United Kingdom, Vinsant finished tenth at the 2011 World Trampoline and Tumbling Championships with a score of 98.445.
 With her performance, she advanced to the women's individual trampoline final and secured a spot for the U.S. team at the next summer's 2012 Olympic Games in London.

 Although Vinsant's scores qualified the United States for an Olympic spot, she still had to compete in a series of qualification competitions to earn her place to represent the United States at the Olympics.
 Savannah won all three of the qualification competitions securing her spot easily.
 "I'm speechless – I have no words for it", was her reaction upon being named to the Olympic team, "I'm filled with joy and I'm at peace that it's over.
 I had a big group of girls out there with me this year who were awesome, and they definitely kept me on my toes all year.
 I'm honored to be representing Team USA."